divyanshvinayak/Instant-Messaging-App/README.md

-# Realtime Chat App
+# Instant Messaging App

-This is a basic implementation of a realtime chat application using Flutter.
+This is a basic implementation of an instant messaging application using Flutter.

 ## Getting Started